nrc-cnrc/gramble/docs/docs/tutorial/gs2.md

 Why would we want to think more like a database?
 Well, it's quite frequent that we want to ask for more complex queries, like "Give me everything with the root 'pend', but only in past or present tense, and only in this dialect".
 Or we want more information in the result.
 Or, when making the database in the first place, we are trying to program complex linguistic phenomena, where this suffix has a particular form only when the mood is subjunctive and the subject is first-singular.
 All of those can get complicated to do when we limit the number of "fields" in our database to two.

-So Gramble is like XFST, except it doesn't have the two-field restriction; it lets you do transductions but isn't limited to things with one input field and one output field.
+So Gramble is like XFST, except it doesn't have the two-field restriction; it lets you do transductions, but isn't limited to things with one input field and one output field.
 That sort of "generalized transduction" already has a whole rich vocabulary associated with it -- it's a database query! -- and so we often use database language when talking about Gramble programs.
 But it's not a fundamentally different thing than a transduction, a transduction is just a special case of a bigger idea.

 ## How do we make one?